- Cryptocurrency for Beginners: What Is Cryptocurrency?

 The Different Forms of Cryptocurrencies

 When most people think of a cryptocurrency, chances are that they’re thinking of Bitcoin (BTC).
 Bitcoin is considered the cryptocurrency flagship — the coin that launched thousands of coins.

-Don’t worry; you don’t need to learn every single cryptocurrency to understand the cryptocurrency basics.
-Let’s go over a few of the most popular types to give you an idea.
+Instead, let’s go over just a few of the most popular types to give you an idea.